By the end of this section, you will be able to:

 Functions of the Cerebral Cortex

 The cerebrum is the seat of many of the higher mental functions, such as memory and learning, language, and conscious perception, which are the subjects of subtests of the mental status exam.
 The cerebral cortex is the thin layer of gray matter on the outside of the cerebrum.
-It is approximately a millimeter thick in most regions and highly folded to fit within the limited space of the cranial vault.
+On average, it is approximately 2.55 mm thick and highly folded to fit within the limited space of the cranial vault.
 These higher functions are distributed across various regions of the cortex, and specific locations can be said to be responsible for particular functions.
 There is a limited set of regions, for example, that are involved in language function, and they can be subdivided on the basis of the particular part of language function that each governs.

 The basis for parceling out areas of the cortex and attributing them to various functions has its root in pure anatomical underpinnings.
 The German neurologist and histologist Korbinian Brodmann, who made a careful study of the cytoarchitecture of the cerebrum around the turn of the nineteenth century, described approximately 50 regions of the cortex that differed enough from each other to be considered separate areas (Figure 16.4).
 Brodmann made preparations of many different regions of the cerebral cortex to view with a microscope.
 He compared the size, shape, and number of neurons to find anatomical differences in the various parts of the cerebral cortex.
 Continued investigation into these anatomical areas over the subsequent 100 or more years has demonstrated a strong correlation between the structures and the functions attributed to those structures.
 For example, the first three areas in Brodmann’s list—which are in the postcentral gyrus—compose the primary somatosensory cortex.
 Within this area, finer separation can be made on the basis of the concept of the sensory homunculus, as well as the different submodalities of somatosensation such as touch, vibration, pain, temperature, or proprioception.
 Today, we more frequently refer to these regions by their function (i.e., primary sensory cortex) than by the number Brodmann assigned to them, but in some situations the use of Brodmann numbers persists.